SLAVERY TO SURRENDER (1619 - 1865)

-Lee met Union General Meade in a sleepy crossroads town across the Virginia border in Pennsylvania called Gettysburg.
+Lee met Union General Meade in a sleepy crossroads town across the Virginia border in Pennsylvania called Gettysburg on July 1st, 1863.

 Union commander Buford's cavalry arrived just ahead of the Confederate army and immediately took up positions on the high ground surrounding Gettysburg with their new generation of Breech-Loading Carbine rifles.

 As thousands of men poured into the area the Confederates launched an attack.
 It appeared that Lee may have the victory he desired, however, General Ewell, misinterpreting Lees orders, rested his troops rather than attacking.
 Had Stonewall Jackson been there he would have understood Lee's nuanced order and the Battle of Gettysburg may have ended there.

 90,000 Union troops were now massed on the high ground outside Gettysburg.
 Battles at The Round Top and The Devil's Den, where the South was repulsed by heroic Union charges, proved disastrous for the Confederacy.
 The Battle of the Wheat Field saw 4,000 soldiers stricken on the battlefield next to a hog farmer's home.
 The hogs broke through their pens and began devouring the dead.
 Blue & Grey lay unrecognizable on the field bringing a poignant relief to the fight of Brother against Brother.
 When the cannons were silenced on July 3rd, 1863, more than 50,000 were on the list of Dead & Wounded.
 It would be the greatest battle ever fought on American soil.